Mathcore: Establishment, milestone albums and first scene (1996–2002)

 In 1997, The Dillinger Escape Plan evolved from the political-oriented act Arcane because they did not want to become part of "cliques" again.
 They turned around their sound significantly in their second EP, Under the Running Board of 1998, and their debut album, Calculating Infinity of September 1999, drawing from progressive death metal bands Cynic, Meshuggah and Death, as well as King Crimson and several jazz fusion artists.
 Both records created an extremely technical and fast brand of mathcore, which "launched an arms race in the metallic hardcore scene" and went on to define the subgenre substantially.
 Relapse Records marketed Calculating Infinity as "math metal" because its sound and the album's title "sounded mathematical", yet this was not the band's intent.

 In 1999, Converge released the split album The Poacher Diaries expanding drastically their technical elements, but afterwards main songwriter Kurt Ballou called it "a failed experiment".
 This inspired him to change his focus to song structure and the "memorable" elements that initially attracted him to music, birthing their 2001 album Jane Doe.
 This record was the first with drummer Ben Koller and bassist Nate Newton who made significant contributions to the songwriting.
 Jane Doe exerted considerable influence in extreme music circles and attained a cult following.

 Other important albums of this period are 1996's Variable Speed Drive by Cable, 1998's Until Your Heart Stops by Cave In, 2000's Rock and Roll Killing Machine by Drowningman, and 2002's Challenger by Knut.

 Contemporary influence (early 2000s)

 In the early 2000s several new mathcore bands started to emerge.
 Norma Jean's earlier records are often compared to Converge and Botch.
 Other new mathcore bands that cite older mathcore bands as an influence or are compared to them include Car Bomb, The Locust, Daughters, Some Girls, Look What I Did, The Number Twelve Looks Like You and Ion Dissonance.

 2010s–present

-Bands such as Rolo Tomassi, Frontierer, The Armed, Black Matter Device, The Callous Daoboys, and SeeYouSpaceCowboy have been described as modern practitioners of the genre by Bandcamp and Alternative Press.
+Bands such as Rolo Tomassi, Frontierer, the Armed, SeeYouSpaceCowboy have been described as modern practitioners of the genre by Bandcamp.